summitllc/git_school/readme.md

   - [ ] `cd ~/Documents`
 - [ ] Clone the project with
       `git clone git@f3-git.summit.local:data-science-team/git-school.git`

+  - If you get the message below, answer `yes` to continue:
+    ```
+    The authenticity of host 'f3-git.summit.local (192.168.75.221)' can't be established.
+    ECDSA key fingerprint is SHA256:pdXk4qTwCrYiLyU6MH125A8T89mNG0bXTLfZKI4rxyo.
+    Are you sure you want to continue connecting (yes/no/[fingerprint])?
+    ```

 You should have a copy of the project files in `C:/Users/<first.last>/Documents/git-school`.